Fixing the Sunroof

 One thing that was tricky is the new fuzzy seal for the rear of the sunroof panel was taller than the old one (or maybe they shrink over time?) so lining it up with the rooftop was trickier than I expected.
 I used trim tools covered in tape and riding along on tape to try and keep it all pushed down evenly and scrunched against the vertical panel it bonds to.

 It took nearly 2 hours to get both cables fully cleaned up once it was clear the felt could not be saved.
+Pulling felt off of the new cables was the same process, pick it loose at the end and then slowly unwind it.

 After (top) Before (bottom) that was a spot where the felt was not too bad.
 A lot of it was just mush though.

 The sunroof panel after the glue dried.
 I just marked off the roof center and seal center and worked out from there. (there was a lot more tape on it during the work).
-I isntalled the rubber seal a mm or 2 further rearward to give the water running over the roof more room to flow down into it.
+I installed the rubber seal a mm or 2 further rearward to give the water running over the roof more room to flow down into it.
 I don't know if that will help or not.
 It seems too bunched up against the felt seal.
 I am asuming that is why is it s "V" shape, to channel water towards the sides where the drain holes are.

 Where the guide tube goes through to the roof cavity.
 8mm nut and washer hold the tube in place on that stud.
 The hole to the left with white body sealer is for the plastic locating pin.
 Use some new sealer to keep it from leaking.